1130310223/AC-dialogue-generation/README.md

 # AC-dialogue-generation

-An experiment trying to generation dialogues using actor-critic frameworks.
+An experiment trying to generate dialogues using actor-critic frameworks.

 IN PROGRESS